 This program has saved millions of single use plastic and paper bags since it's inception.
 Click on the map to see where you can get your reusable Breck bag.

 Glass in Breckenridge is not allowed in curbside single-stream recycling programs.
 It breaks during the collection process and devalues other recycling commodities.
-Glass is recycled locally right here in Colorado at Rocky Mountain Bottling Co. and at other locations in Denver.
+Glass is recycled right here in Colorado at Rocky Mountain Bottling Co. in Denver.

-There are several options to recycle household glass in Breckenridge.
-Look for convenient glass depots around town or take glass directly to the Breckenridge Recycling Center located at 284 Coyne Valley Rd.
+Bring your glass to one of the convenient glass depots around town or take glass directly to the Breckenridge Recycling Center located at 284 Coyne Valley Rd.

 See map for additional glass depot locations.